Thailand, The Trip That Changed Everything

 No real idea what I was doing.

 Up until then, travel had still felt relatively controlled in my mind.
+Planned.
+Organized.
+Predictable.

-Bangkok Felt Like Walking Into Another Planet
+Bangkok Felt Like Walking Into Another World

 The heat hit me first.